 Leaky Gut Eczema Research

-- The outer layer of skin protects our body from losing moisture.
-In eczema, the skin loses too much moisture or is “leaky”.
+The outer layer of skin protects our body from losing moisture.
+In eczema, the skin loses too much moisture or becomes “leaky”.
 Eczema patients can have defects of both the outer layer barrier and the antimicrobial barrier of the outer layer of the skin [R].

-- Autoimmune genetic defects in people with eczema can reduce the fat amount of the skin as well, allowing more moisture loss.
+Autoimmune genetic defects in people with eczema can reduce the fat amount of on the skin as well, allowing more moisture loss.

-- People with food allergies also often have a mutation in the FLG gene too, which connects the leaky gut and leaky skin theories [R].
+People with food allergies also often have a mutation in the FLG gene, which connects the leaky gut and leaky skin theories [R].

 When the intestinal barrier is compromised or “leaky,” the body receives unwanted compounds that can cause inflammation in the body, including the skin.
 This is thought to be the reason that leaky gut is connected to eczema and other dermatitis conditions.